tcnj-acm/halo/README.md

 ## Usage

-We bulit this project because we wanted all hackathons to have a powerful application to can tackle on the big things.
+We built this project because we wanted all hackathons to have a powerful application that can tackle on the big things.

 If you are organizing a hackathon and want a smooth process to manage your hackers and team, to operate registration and check-in, and to impress your sponsors with an exclusive website "booth" -- this project is for you!